dryfish09/dryfish09/README.md

 ### About me:
 I'm just a 13 y/o **dried fish** and I know how to use github 💻

-I **always** find new thing to do, and...
-Well, I'm lazy and many of my **crazy ideas** will never be made public (that in my brain, lol, and that ideas is too cringe and crazy so I also don't want to public).
+I **always** find new things to do, and...
+Well, I'm lazy and many of my **crazy ideas** will never be made public (that in my brain, lol, and those ideas are too cringe and crazy so I also don't want to public).
 ### Tech Stack (Overflows):
 My main **Programming languages** is:
 - Kotlin: easy to learn, but so magic 🪄